-The EHP covers two pediatric eye exams per calendar year at 100% for patients ages 17 and under.
-The \$35 copay does not apply to these two exams.
-Any additional eye exams will be subject to the \$35 specialty copay.
+Coverage allows for two routine exams per calendar year for patients ages 17 and under.
+The \$35 copay does not apply to these routine pediatric eye exams.
+Services must be provided by in-network ophthalmologists.

 Pediatric Type 1 Diabetes

 Related office visits, medications and supplies for pediatric type 1 diabetes are covered at 100% when applicable precertification is obtained.
 Pediatric is defined as members age 0 through age 17.